 A dance towards gender equality in the UK and India

-2faced dance collage2Faced Dance were thrown into India's "fast paced, colourful and celebratory lifestyle".
+2Faced Dance were thrown into India's "fast paced, colourful and celebratory lifestyle".
 Photographs: Harry Cauty

 When we, at 2Faced Dance Company launched The BENCH UK in 2015, we wanted to address the challenges that female choreographers face in the UK.
 We soon realised that these challenges are mirrored in many other countries around the world.
 Although not every country shares the same barriers, we often came across people who told us "we could do with a programme like yours in our country".

-Earlier this year, we had our first opportunity to break out of the UK and start tackling gender inequality in dance internationally – as part of the British Council's UK/India 2017 season, and thanks to Reimagine India funding from Arts Council England
+Earlier this year, we had our first opportunity to break out of the UK and start tackling gender inequality in dance internationally – as part of the British Council's UK/India 2017 season, and thanks to Reimagine India funding from Arts Council England.

 We launched OUTLANDS, a development and cultural exchange programme aimed at raising the profile of female choreographers from the UK and India.